Houses in multiple occupation, or HMOs, are a common form of rental property in the UK.

 However, landlords of HMOs have a number of additional legal responsibilities.
 They must:

 It’s important to note that these obligations are legally binding whatever the contents of the tenancy agreement.

 All large HMOs must be licenced.
-So, if your property is three storeys or more, is let to five or more unrelated tenants, and has shared tenant facilities, you must apply for an HMO licence.
+So, if your property is let to five or more unrelated tenants, and has shared tenant facilities, you must apply for an HMO licence.

 You should also remember that some councils require all landlords to be registered, regardless of whether or not their properties are HMOs.
 If you’re in doubt, check with your local council before proceeding.

 You should apply for an HMO licence through your local council.
 Individual councils will set the terms of the licence.
 You can apply yourself, or you can ask your managing agent to do it on your behalf.